Create and manage social engine accounts

 If you're engaging audiences through social, search, and display ads, it's possible that all three channels contribute to conversions on your site.
 But if you use different conversion-tracking systems for different channels, you may be over-reporting the number of conversions.
 To prevent duplicate conversion counting, add your social accounts to Search Ads 360 and use Floodlight as the single solution for tracking and reporting across social, search, and display channels.

-For insight into the complete cross-channel conversion funnel, starting with impressions and clicks and ending with conversions on your site import social cost and engagement metrics into Search Ads 360.
+For insight into the complete cross-channel conversion funnel, starting with impressions and clicks and ending with conversions on your site import social performance and engagement metrics into Search Ads 360.

 See an example